New Year Brings Leadership Changes to DC-Area CRE Firms

 Moina Banerjee is the new chief financial officer, George Xanders is the new chief investment officer, and Carey Goldberg is the company’s new chief human resources officer.

-Banerjee joined JBG Smith (JBGS) in 2010, and was most recently executive vice president, head of capital markets.
-She succeeds Steve Theriot as CFO.
+In 2010, Banerjee joined JBG Smith (JBGS) and, most recently, worked as executive vice president, head of capital markets.
+She is taking over for Steve Theriot as CFO.
 The long-time executive has chosen to retire, though he will remain in an advisory role.

 “Much of our focus in 2021 will be advancing our National Landing projects and building on our efforts to position the area as a thriving 18-hour neighborhood,” she told Commercial Observer.
 “We are making steady progress on the first phase of Amazon’s headquarters and have also secured the necessary approvals for our multifamily project at 1900 Crystal Drive, as well as the $1 billion Innovation Campus we are developing with Virginia Tech.”